Shaivism: Shaiva Agamas

-The Agama texts of Shaivism are another important foundation of Shaivism theology.
+The Agama texts of Shaivism are the most important texts of Shaivism.
 These texts include Shaiva cosmology, epistemology, philosophical doctrines, precepts on meditation and practices, four kinds of yoga, mantras, meanings and manuals for Shaiva temples, and other elements of practice.
 These canonical texts exist in Sanskrit and in south Indian languages such as Tamil.

 The Agamas present a diverse range of philosophies, ranging from theistic dualism to absolute monism.
 In Shaivism, there are ten dualistic (dvaita) Agama texts, eighteen qualified monism-cum-dualism (bhedabheda) Agama texts and sixty four monism (advaita) Agama texts.
 The Bhairava Shastras are monistic, while Shiva Shastras are dualistic.

-The Agama texts of Shaiva and Vaishnava schools are premised on existence of Atman (Self) and the existence of an Ultimate Reality (Brahman) which is considered identical to Shiva in Shaivism.
+The Agama texts of Shaiva and Vaishnava schools are premised on existence of Atman (Self) and the existence of an Ultimate Reality, Shiva.
 The texts differ in the relation between the two.
 Some assert the dualistic philosophy of the individual Self and Ultimate Reality being different, while others state a Oneness between the two.
 Kashmir Shaiva Agamas posit absolute oneness, that is God (Shiva) is within man, God is within every being, God is present everywhere in the world including all non-living beings, and there is no spiritual difference between life, matter, man and God.
 While Agamas present diverse theology, in terms of philosophy and spiritual precepts, no Agama that goes against the Vedic literature, states Dhavamony, has been acceptable to the Shaivas.

-Traditions

-Kauai Hindu monastery in Kauai Island in Hawaii is the only Hindu Monastery(shaivaite) in the United States.

-Shaivism is ancient, and over time it developed many sub-traditions.
-These broadly existed and are studied in three groups: theistic dualism, nontheistic monism, and those that combine features or practices of the two.
-Sanderson presents the historic classification found in Indian texts, namely Atimarga of the Shaiva monks and Mantramarga that was followed by both the renunciates (sannyasi) and householders (grihastha) in Shaivism.
-Sub-traditions of Shaivas did not exclusively focus on Shiva, but others such as the Devi (goddess) Shaktism.

-Sannyasi Shaiva: Atimarga

-The Atimarga branch of Shaivism emphasizes liberation (salvation) – or the end of all Dukkha – as the primary goal of spiritual pursuits.
-It was the path for Shaiva ascetics, in contrast to Shaiva householders whose path was described as Mantramarga and who sought both salvation as well as the yogi-siddhi powers and pleasures in life.
-The Atimarga revered the Vedic sources of Shaivism, and sometimes referred to in ancient Indian texts as Raudra (from Vedic Rudra).